 At 30 June 2017 the consolidated entity had a material credit risk exposure to Eli Lilly and Company and its subsidiaries.
-The receivables recorded on the consolidated entity's balance sheet contains an amount of AUD\$5.3 million due from Eli Lilly under the license agreement for the commercialisation of Axiron®.
+The receivables recorded on the consolidated entity's balance sheet contains an amount of AUD\$5.3 million due from Eli Lilly and Company under the licence agreement for the commercialisation of Axiron®.
 During future reporting periods, the consolidated entity is expected to continue to have a material credit exposure to Eli Lilly and Company and its subsidiaries, due to the royalties and milestone payments expected.
-At 30 June 2017, Eli Lilly's credit ratings were AA- (S&P) and A2 (Moodys).
-The credit rating and financial health of Eli Lilly are monitored regularly.
-The grant of the license under the license agreement is subject to payment by Eli Lilly of the amounts in accordance with the agreement.
+At 30 June 2017, Eli Lilly and Company's credit ratings were AA-{S&P} and A2 (Moodys).
+The credit rating and financial health of Eli Lilly and Company are monitored regularly.
+The grant of the licence under the licence agreement is subject to payment by Eli Lilly and Company of the amounts in accordance with the agreement.